 Big Lottery Fund learning support for grantholders is run by Evaluation Support Scotland (ESS) on behalf of Big Lottery Fund in Scotland from November 2017 to 2020

-We are delighted to announce that Evaluation Support Scotland (ESS) will be delivering free learning and self-evaluation support to a range of Big Lottery Fund grantholders in Scotland from November 2017 to 2020.
+Evaluation Support Scotland (ESS) is delivering free learning and self-evaluation support to a range of Big Lottery Fund grantholders in Scotland from November 2017 to 2020.

 What difference will this support make to me as a Big Lottery Fund grantholder?